-The ALRA Board is supported on a day-by-day basis both legally and administratively by ALRA staff who have certificated legal experience and many years of on-the-job experience.
+The ALRA Board is supported on a day-by-day basis both legally and administratively by ALRA staff who have legal expertise and on-the-job experience.
 It is important that the Board and staff members participate in continuing education to allow a professional and objective response to the myriad of complex and ever-evolving labor relations issues that arise before the Agency.
 Training provides information and tools that increase the Board and staff's ability to produce a quality work product for the public.

-In 2019 the hearing officer attended an in person Civil Mediation Course presented by The National Judicial College (NJC).
-Both the Administrator and the Hearing Examiner attended the National Association of Hearing Officers Convention in person in the fall of 2019.
-In addition, staff took advantage of several online interactive learning opportunities hosted by the National Judicial College and the American Bar Association.
+In 2020 the Hearing Examiner attended an administrative hearings training course held by the National Judicial College (NJC), normally taught in person, but held online due to the pandemic.
+All staff attended a number of online trainings geared at transitioning to telework efficiently.
+Both the Administrator and the Hearing Officer participated in a number of online trainings that are normally only offered in person including presentations on labor relations issues offered by the American Bar Association, and courses offered by the National Council for State Courts regarding virtual hearings.